Tire model: Applications

 Fully physics-based tire models have been typically too computational expensive to be run in realtime driving simulations.
 For example, to since CDTire/3D, a physics-based tire model, cannot be run in realtime, for realtime applications typically an equivalent semi-empirical "magic formula" type of model, called CDTire/Realtime, is derived from it through experiments and a regression algorithm.
-10th International Munich Chassis Symposium 2019 (pp. 753-774).
-Springer Vieweg, Wiesbaden.

 In 2016, a slightly less accurate version of FTire, a physics-based tire model, was adapted to be run in real time.
-This realtime version of FTire was shown in 2018 to run on a 2,7 GHz 12 Core Intel Xeon E5 (2014, 22nm process, about $2000), with 900 contact road/contact patch elements, a sample frequency of 4.0 kHz including thermal and wear simulation.
+This realtime version of FTire was shown in 2018 to run on a 2,7 GHz 12 Core Intel Xeon E5 (2014, 22 nm process, about $2000), with 900 contact road/contact patch elements, a sample frequency of 4.0 kHz including thermal and wear simulation.